-The ASD Nest Support Project is proud to provide ASD Nest staff with the opportunity to hear from some the biggest names in the field of autism spectrum disorders.
+The ASD Nest Support Project is proud to provide ASD Nest staff with the opportunity to hear from some the biggest names in the field of autism.
 Below are some of the previous speakers Nest educators have heard from.

 Brenda Smith Myles

 Brenda Smith Myles Ph.D., a consultant with the Ohio Center for Autism and Low Incidence (OCALI) and the Ziggurat Group, is the recipient of the Autism Society of America’s Outstanding Professional Award, the Princeton Fellowship Award, The Global and Regional Asperger Syndrome (GRASP) Divine Neurotypical Award, American Academy of Pediatrics Autism Champion, and two-time recipient of the Council for Exceptional Children, Division on Developmental Disabilities Burton Blatt Humanitarian Award.
 She served as the editor of Intervention in School and Clinic and has been a member of the editorial board of several journals, including Focus on Autism and Other Developmental Disabilities, Remedial and Special Education, and Autism: The International Journal of Research.
 Brenda has made over 1000 presentations all over the world and written more than 250 articles and books on ASD.
 In addition, she collaborated with the National Professional Center on Autism Spectrum Disorders, National Autism Center, and the Centers for Medicare and Medicaid Services who identified evidenced based practices for individuals with autism spectrum disorders.

 The Hidden Curriculum & Simple Strategies that Work, August 2016 ASD Nest Presentation

 Brenda presented on the topics of two of her books, understanding and teaching the "hidden curriculum" of unspoken, untaught social rules and expectations, and go-to strategies for students with autism and Asperger's.